vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ![orthogonal-state-machine](images/orthogonal.png)

-The diagram below consists of three regions Light, Mode and Rate, which are independent aspects of a system; Light (Red, Yellow, Green, and WaitStart), Mode (OneCycle, and Cycled) and Rate (Steady, FlashSlowly, and FlashQuickly).
+The diagram below consists of three regions Light, Mode and Rate, which are independent aspects of a system; Light has Red, Yellow, Green, and WaitStart states, Mode has OneCycle, and Cycled states, and Rate contains Steady, FlashSlowly, and FlashQuickly states.

 Note that isInOneCycle() guard causes Light to depend somewhat on Mode, and indeed to know something about the inner states of Mode.

-On the other hand, there is another kind of dependency between Light and Mode.
+There is another kind of dependency between Light and Mode.
 When Cycled state is entered an evStart event is sent to itself, so it will be received by all regions.
-This pattern is useful to propagate events between regions.
+This mechanism is useful to propagate events between regions.

 ### 1.2 PulseCounterMgr and PulseCounter types
 The following code fragment shows the `PulseCounter` and `PulseCounterMgr`